Before you read this (controversial) blog post, I would like to give a small introduction.

 As it was getting dark, I returned to the hotel and checked Couchsurfing if I could meet with a local.
 Luckily I found a woman from Damascus who would like to meet for a drink.
 We walked around in Bab Touma to look for a place to eat and drink something, so we ended up in something like a “lounge” where they also serve food.
 Nevertheless, it was a very interesting experience to talk with a local about Syria :).

 The remaining two days I strolled around Damascus, doing some sightseeing, talking with locals, buying souvenirs.
 I spent one day with a guide and the other day on my own.
 Some interesting places I visited was the Umayyad mosque, known as the fourth most holy place for Muslims.
 I also visited several souqs in Damascus with spices, nuts.
 You can even find a gold souq in Damascus.

 Only a few metres from the mosque you can find the largest souk of Damascus.
 Look how busy the place is!Tamarind drink is a traditional cold drink that is sold by these guys.
 It has a very sweet taste and is refreshing on hot days like these.
 For me, it tasted a little bit like cherry juice.A meeting place for locals to have a drink.

 The gold souk.

 The spice souk was very interesting.
-There are also traditional medicine practitioners in the souk, for example this very kind person.
-I bought hibiscus, caraway and the local soap from him!
+There are also traditional medicine practitioners in the souk.
+I bought hibiscus, caraway and Aleppo soap from him!

 This used to be the hammam in Azm palace in Damascus

-Still haven’t seen enough?
-I’ve made a short video of my trip in Syria.
+Do you want to see more?
+I’ve made a short video of my trip to Syria.
 Enjoy!